jzabroski/Home/Finance/README.md

 2. A *jumbo loan* is any loan greater than $417,000.
 Generally speaking, jumbo loans will have slightly higher interest rates than a conforming loan.
 3. On January 1, 2009 the "*super conforming*" or "*agency jumbo*" loan was created for loan amounts up to $729,750.
 4. *YSP* means [yield spread premium](https://www.thetruthaboutmortgage.com/mortgage-dictionary/yield-spread-premium/).
+5. *BACKEND RATIO*
+    > Also known as a debt-to-income ratio which is your total monthly obligations (debt) divided by your gross monthly income.
+Your monthly obligations include such items as your mortgage payment, property taxes, insurance premiums, installment loans, and revolving debt (credit cards).
+This ratio is used to determine your capacity to repay the mortgage and all other debts.
+Your debt-to-income ratio is a crucial calculation in determining the loan amount for which you can qualify.
+6. *PITI*
+    > *P*rincipal, *I*nterest, *T*axes and *I*nsurance.
+The Principal and Interest can be either fixed for the term of the loan or changed at specific intervals in accordance with the terms of the loan program.
+The Taxes and Insurance portion may be adjusted to reflect changes in taxes and/or insurance costs.
+7. PITI RATIO*
+    > Compares the amount of the monthly income to the amount the borrower will owe each month in principal, interest, real estate tax and insurance on a mortgage.
+Lenders use it in deciding whether to give the borrower a loan.
+(Compare to Qualifying Income Ratio.)

 The broker charges a broker origination fee that is paid to the broker per loan transaction from the lender (assuming lender paid compensation).
 The broker origination fee is paid to the broker.
 The broker then pays the MLO (whatever compensation plan that is set with).
 Unless he/she is a producing broker, most broker's make their money on the volume of their MLO's, for obviously taking on the compliance of being the broker, and hopefully helping when needed, etc.